-Whenever possible, you should use both your resume and your LinkedIn profile when applying for a job.
-Most jobs still require a resume, but most potential employers and hiring managers will also want to see a solid LinkedIn profile before interviewing you.
-To increase the reach of your LinkedIn profile, you must include the link to your profile in your resume.
-This is also an important reason why your LinkedIn profile should offer a slightly different version of the one already on the resume.
+When applying for a job, it is always best to use both your resume and your LinkedIn profile.
+Most employers and hiring managers will want to see both before interviewing you.
+To make sure your LinkedIn profile is seen, include the link to it in your resume.
+Your LinkedIn profile should offer a slightly different version of the one already on the resume.

-Let's look at some important differences between a resume and a LinkedIn profile so you know why you shouldn't replace one with the other.
-You can also make changes to your resume at any time, but this won't replace changes you've already submitted elsewhere.
+You can make changes to your resume at any time, but this won't replace changes you've already submitted elsewhere.